A Variable-Slope Smooth-$k$ Filter for Modeling Halo Abundances with Damped and Oscillatory Power Spectra: Conclusions

 Within the extended Press-Schechter framework, the smooth-$k$ filter has been shown to accurately describe the halo mass function for dark matter models featuring a small-scale suppression in the matter power spectrum.
 Its single free parameter is sufficient to reproduce the steep decline of the HMF at low halo masses, which is primarily determined by the large-scale behavior of the filter.
 This approach, however, becomes insufficient when the power spectrum exhibits multiple physically distinct regimes, such as a sharp suppression at very small scales combined with a damped oscillatory behavior at intermediate scales, as encountered in models with dark acoustic oscillations.
 In these cases, adjusting the small-mass slope of the HMF through a single SMK parameter inevitably induces an unwanted modification of the intermediate-mass regime, precisely where acoustic oscillations leave their imprint.

 To address this limitation, we have introduced the variable-slope smooth-$k$ (VSMK) filter, which makes this scale dependence explicit by allowing for two distinct functional regimes characterized by independent values of the slope parameter.
-This construction enables a controlled association between the behavior of the filter at large spatial scales and the slope of the HMF at small masses, while the behavior of the filter at smaller scales independently regulate the intermediate-mass regime affected by DAO-induced oscillations.
+This construction enables a controlled association between the behavior of the filter at large spatial scales and the slope of the HMF at small masses, while the behavior of the filter at smaller scales independently regulates the intermediate-mass regime affected by DAO-induced oscillations.
 In this sense, the VSMK filter makes explicit a scale-inversion mechanism that, in the WDM case, remains hidden due to the simplicity of the underlying power spectrum.
 From a physical perspective, the variation of the effective slope parameter across mass regimes can be interpreted within the Press-Schechter framework as reflecting the different weights with which density perturbations at distinct scales contribute to the formation of low- and high-mass halos.

 The VSMK filter thus constitutes a minimal functional extension of the SMK filter, introducing only the additional degrees of freedom required to interpolate between the relevant regimes.
 This minimality allows for a consistent treatment of damped and oscillatory power spectra, such as those associated with DAO models, without resorting to model-specific re-calibrations.
-While a full empirical calibration of the filter parameters will require numerical simulations and observations probing smaller halo masses, the proposed formalism already provides a consistent and flexible framework for connecting non-cold dark matter power spectra to predictions for the HMF.
-This is particularly timely in view of ongoing and forthcoming observational efforts that are beginning to probe increasingly smaller halo mass scales.
+By simultaneously reproducing halo mass functions from independent WDM and DAO simulation suites, we identify a common VSMK parameterization, characterized by $\beta_1 = 4.8$, $\beta_2 = 2.8$ and $c = 3.8$, that successfully reproduces the existing WDM and DAO calibrations within a single analytical framework.
+This provides a unified analytical description of structure formation in non-cold dark matter scenarios.
+Future observations and simulations probing progressively smaller halo masses will offer new opportunities to test the asymptotic predictions of the model and refine the description of halo abundances in the low-mass regime.